1coderookie/Kobra2NeoInsights/docs/firmware/fw_klipper.md

 **According to those posts**, to build the correct firmware, use the following configuration during the setup process for creating the `klipper.bin` file:

 - Micro-controller Architecture: STMicroelectronics STM32
 - Processor model: STM32F103
+- Bootloader: 36KiB
-- Communication interface: Serial on USART1 PA10/PA9 with 115200 baud rate
+- Communication interface: Serial on USART2 PA3/PA2 with 115200 baud rate